 Women with fertility concerns may want to carefully chart their basal body temperature with a special BBT thermometer designed to register the small, incremental changes in body temperature associated with ovulation to help rule out the chance that they aren’t ovulating at all, or to rule out a potentially serious illness called luteal phase defect, a condition related to hormone production that interferes with fertility.

-Tracking Cervical Fluid for Fertility Charting
+Tracking Cervical Position and Fluid for Fertility Charting

 While the thickness and water content of cervical mucus varies from one woman to the next, this fluid undergoes a number of changes from the beginning of her cycle to the end.
 By tracking the thickness and consistency of this bodily fluid, a woman can determine her peak times of fertility and better pinpoint her fertility window.